rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ### Conclusion

-The External Secret Operator provides a secure and automated way to manage secrets across different environments by fetching them from a centralized store like GCSM.
-By following this detailed tutorial, you should have a fully functioning setup that securely manages and rotates secrets in your Kubernetes cluster.

-This tutorial has emphasized not only the "how" but also the "why" behind each step, ensuring a thorough understanding of the External Secret Operator and GCSM integration in Kubernetes.
+By following the steps in this tutorial, you will have a fully functioning setup for securely managing and rotating secrets using the External Secret Operator with GCP, AWS, and Azure.
+The examples and detailed YAML files provided should give you a strong foundation in understanding how to set up and troubleshoot this powerful Kubernetes feature.

 [Back to Table of Contents](#table-of-contents)